-XIAFLEX® is the only FDA-approved nonsurgical treatment option for appropriate patients with Peyronie's disease and is also recommended in the AUA Guideline.
+XIAFLEX® is the only FDA-approved nonsurgical treatment option for appropriate patients with Peyronie's disease and is also included in the AUA Guideline.
 Learn about mechanism of action, the AUA Guideline, treatment overview, and post-procedure care.

 XIAFLEX® helps disrupt Peyronie's plaque collagen1